TheOdinProject/curriculum/ruby/ruby.md

         # this code will not run unless the variable is NOT a String
     end

 **`unless`** is the opposite of `if` (which should make sense from the english of it).
 So it will jump into the included code...
-UNLESS the statement is `true`.
-You can also have an `else` clause, though it's less common because then you need to scratch your head to think about it so your code gets a bit less readable.
+UNLESS the statement is `true`  You can also have an `else` clause, though it's less common because then you need to scratch your head to think about it so your code gets a bit less readable.

     unless home_team.won_the_super_bowl?
         puts "I need to drown my sorrows in ice cream"